Devan007-NJ/Devan007-NJ/README.md

 ## 💻Developer

-## I'm a developer diving deep into **web development**, and **machine learning**.
+## I'm a developer heavily interested in **web development**, and **machine learning**.
 I enjoy building real-world projects, learning about new concepts , and how they are and can be applied in the real world.

 ## 🛠️ Tech Stack & Tools